mostafa-hz/firebase-dynamic-links/README.md

 ## Overview

-This package provides a wrapper for [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links/rest) REST API.
+This package provides a wrapper for [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links/rest) and [View Dynamic Links Analytics Data](https://firebase.google.com/docs/dynamic-links/analytics) REST APIs.
-It aims to define types for this API.
+It aims to define types for this APIs.

-**you can read the full documentation [here](https://firebase.google.com/docs/reference/dynamic-links/link-shortener)**.
+**In order to use this package, you can read [Short Link API](https://firebase.google.com/docs/reference/dynamic-links/link-shortener) and [Analytics API](https://firebase.google.com/docs/reference/dynamic-links/analytics) full API documentations**.

 ## Installation

 The Firebase Dynamic Links is available on npm as `firebase-dynamic-links`: